How to dodge a financial hangover this Christmas

 - Only apply for a credit card if you know you’ll be accepted.
 If a lender sees you’ve applied for multiple cards over a short period of time (i.e. if you’re trying to get a credit card to spread the cost of Christmas) you’re going to look a little bit irresponsible and, perhaps even, desperate.
 Check you’re eligible for the card before applying

-- Don’t have too many store cards.
+- Don’t apply for too many store cards.
 Let’s be honest, it’s certainly tempting.
-You’re at the till and the shop assistant offers you the chance to save a hefty amount on today’s purchase if you take out a store card.
-Again too many credit searches will not go down favourably with lenders.
+But too many credit searches will not go down favourably with lenders.
 What’s more, if you’re late making a payment the interest you’ll be charged will immediately cancel out any saving you made.

 - Watch out for scams.
 Scammers are, unfortunately, not a seasonal occurrence.
 However, they do tend to be more prevalent at Christmas.
 And if a scammer gets your financial details, not only can they take your money they can also make applications for credit in your name and damage your credit score in the process.
 Be careful when shopping online.
 Credit checking agency ClearScore advises sticking to websites you trust, watching out for emails from big brands that have grammar or spelling mistakes and strange website addresses.

 - Stay on top of bills.
-It’s universally accepted that the days in between Christmas and New Year are essentially a no man’s land where time no longer makes sense but it can be easy to lose track of what day it is throughout the entire Christmas period too.
+It’s easy to lose track of what day it is throughout the Christmas period.
 Make sure you don’t miss any bills or payments by setting up direct debits wherever possible.

 - Cut all ties It’s a sad fact that many relationships break down over the Christmas period.
 In fact, statisticians who studied Facebook posts for a research project found December 11th is the most common day of the year for couples to break up.
 If you’ve had any finance agreements with an ex-partner, whether a mortgage, a loan or even just shared bills, their credit history can be considered when determining your score.
 Make sure you inform the credit reference agencies that you’re no longer together by asking for a ‘notice of disassociation’.